mmu-webdesign/IWD-web-term2/rwd-week-1.md

 ### Code

 It is too easy to use someone else’s code.
-We expect you to develop your own code (based on what we supply) because you are trying to learn the basics of HTML, CSS and little JavaScript.
+We expect you to develop your own code (based on what we supply) because you are trying to learn the basics of HTML, CSS and a little JavaScript.
 Just as in Introduction to Programming, copying and pasting won’t help.

 If you feel you want to use someone else’s code (as a small element of your site) you need to find out if you can explicitly do this.